-Many of my patients have trouble losing weight on traditional dietary recommendations because they are insulin resistant.
-If you are insulin resistant, you can’t lose weight successfully on a diet that is low in fat and protein and high in carbohydrates because carbos are the building blocks for fat storage.
+It can be very frustrating when you’re trying to lose weight but the scale just doesn’t budge.
+For many of my patients, insulin resistance was at play, making it hard for them to lose weight when they tried traditional dietary recommendations.
+If you are insulin resistant, you can’t lose weight successfully on a diet that is low in fat and protein and high in carbohydrates because carbs are the building blocks for fat storage.

 If you have a tendency to carry weight around your middle, rather than your hips, or have low HDL (good) cholesterol with high triglycerides, you are probably insulin resistant.

-Whether you are insulin resistant or not, I recommend you follow my modified Mediterranean Diet (see below) which, in addition to helping you with weight loss, lowers cholesterol and blood pressure and improves your overall health.
+Whether you are insulin resistant or not, I recommend you follow a modified Mediterranean-type diet – I call it My Pan Asian Modified Mediterranean Diet (PAMM Diet) – which, in addition to helping you with weight loss, lowers cholesterol and blood pressure and improves your overall health.
 This is the best program I know for losing weight and keeping it off.

 Decrease your intake of:

-- Rice and processed foods containing flour such as breads, cereals (like Corn Flakes, Frosted Flakes, Puffed Wheat and sweetened granola), flour-based pastas, bagels and pastries.
+- Rice and processed foods containing flour such as breads, cereals (like corn flakes, and any type of frosted or chocolate cereal), flour-based pastas, bagels and pastries.

 - Vegetables such as potatoes, corn and carrots.
 Avoid processed canned vegetables.

 - Fruits like bananas, raisins, mango and papaya.
 Drink less fruit juice, especially apple and orange juice.
 Dilute juices with water.